randlabs/server-watchdog/README.md

 ##### `channels.{channel-name}.file` (optional)

-Specifies the file configuration for this channel.
+Designates the file configuration for this channel.

 ##### `channels.{channel-name}.file.enabled`